-Dead & Dying Trees
+Dead and Dying Trees in Placer County

-Trees which are stressed or diseased, but have not reached a point where they cannot recover, are being recorded and monitored for the life of the project to determine if they require removal at a later date.
+Trees which are stressed or diseased but have not reached a point where they cannot recover, are being recorded and monitored for the life of the project to determine if they require removal at a later date.

 Lake Tahoe Basin Area